 Haifa Fahoum Al Kaylani OBE is the AIWF President and Founder.
 She is a Fellow of the Harvard Advanced Leadership Initiative (2017) and served as a Commissioner on the ILO Global Commission on the Future of Work (2017-2019).
 In December 2023 she was appointed to the Order of the British Empire (OBE) in King Charles’ 2024 New Year Honours List, in recognition of her services to Women, Young People and to Cultural Relations between the United Kingdom and the countries of the Middle East and North Africa (MENA) region.

 Please contact AIWF Communications

-Haifa Fahoum Al Kaylani is President & Founder of the Arab International Women’s Forum recognised in Arab and international government, private sector and NGO circles as a high-impact change agent focussed on women’s leadership and youth empowerment, working for progress, inclusion, peace and prosperity in the Arab region and internationally.
+Haifa Fahoum Al Kaylani OBE is President & Founder of the Arab International Women’s Forum, and is recognised in Arab and international government, private sector and NGO circles as a high-impact change agent focussed on women’s leadership and youth empowerment, diversity and inclusion, sustainability, food and water security, education and the Future of Work, working for progress, inclusion, peace, and prosperity in the Arab region and internationally.

 The many awards and honours that Haifa has received during her voluntary service career speak to the high regard in which she is held.
 These rewards also recognise the significance of the contributions that she has made over the years and continues to make to advance women and young people in the UK and in the Arab World.
 She remains an eloquent and compelling champion for many good causes, ensuring that women’s voices are heard, their contributions are recognised, and their priorities are addressed.